 A syndicate is a self-organizing group of people or businesses that form together to transact specific business or to promote a common interest.

-Organic growth is the process of businesses expansion due to an increasing customer base, output per customer, and/or through new sales.
+Organic growth is the process of business' expansion due to an increasing customer base, output per customer, and/or through new sales.

 If you need help choosing which type of business you want to own, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.